TravelNest/diglett/README.md

  - Who did the last update and wheather the person is still member of the organization.
  - Number of commits pushed since the `README.md` was last modified.

-Print a short summary in the pull request reviews:
+Prints a short summary in the pull request review:
 > ![diglett](https://raw.githubusercontent.com/TravelNest/diglett/master/diglett.gif)
 > Hello hello,
 > I am Diglett and I dig in your documentation!